drogue-iot/blog.drogue.io/content/2021-07-01-secure-device-to-cloud/index.md

 Doing TLS on devices is the preferred approach if you have the available RAM.
 Unfortunately, to use TLS in Rust embedded, is has been necessary to "pollute" your Rust project with an existing TLS library like mbed TLS, which is the old approach taken by [drogue-tls](https://github.com/drogue-iot/drogue-tls).

-We've started a new implementation of TLS 1.3 in pure Rust and replaced the mbedTLS-based version it.
+We've started a new implementation of TLS 1.3 in pure Rust and replaced the mbedTLS-based version.
 The goal is to implement the TLS 1.3 specification in pure Rust, with async support.
 The project does not have any dependencies on other Drogue IoT projects, and can be used with any TCP stack, by implementing two traits used for I/O. In fact, there are implementations of these traits for some common runtimes, and you can find examples of using Drogue TLS with [tokio](https://github.com/drogue-iot/drogue-tls/tree/main/examples/tokio) and [embassy + smoltcp](https://github.com/drogue-iot/drogue-tls/tree/main/examples/embassy), with trait implementations for [futures](https://github.com/drogue-iot/drogue-tls/tree/main/src/lib.rs) I/O traits as well.

 The project is still under development, and critical features such as certificate validation and client certificate authentication is still on the [TODO list](https://github.com/drogue-iot/drogue-tls/issues).